Does this patient have uveitis?

 About 30% of patients with uveitis are said to have “idiopathic” disease, which means that it is not readily classified into a diagnostic niche.
 Our routine is to screen all patients with idiopathic uveitis with a chest x-ray (to look for sarcoidosis or tuberculosis) and a serological test for syphilis.
 Serologic screening for additional diseases that rarely cause uveitis, such as Lyme disease or systemic lupus erythematosus, often leads to inaccurate diagnosis and needless expense.
 Opportunistic infections can occur in the eye in immunosuppressed individuals, and patients who have risk factors for HIV infection should be tested for this virus.
 Testing for tuberculosis exposure is reserved primarily for patients who have a risk factor for TB such as homelessness, HIV positivity, or living in an endemic environment.
 Many forms of uveitis have a characteristic pattern.

 A patient with unilateral or alternating (flip flopping from one eye to the other but not active in both eyes simultaneously), recurrent, acute anterior uveitis (AAU) should be checked for HLA-B27, as studies have demonstrated that approximately 50% of cases of AAU are associated with a positive HLA-B27.
+The SENTINEL and DUET studies each found that a high percentage of patients with acute anterior uveitis have axial spondyloarthritis without realizing this.
+Axial spondyloarthritis is more common among those patients who are HLA B27+, but it also occurs frequently among those who are B27 -.
 A child with bilateral, sudden onset, anterior uveitis should be screened with a urinalysis and urine b2microglobulin level to determine whether or not they have tubulointerstitial nephritis and uveitis syndrome (TINU).
 Juvenile idiopathic arthritis associated uveitis is minimally symptomatic.
 These patients, especially the high risk anti-nuclear antibody positive, rheumatoid factor negative, pauciarticular subset must be screened regularly by an ophthalmologist.
 A complete blood count and metabolic panel rarely help with the differential diagnosis, but might be useful in the monitoring of systemic therapy.

 Rarely, an elderly patient with chronic uveitis that is difficult to manage with immunosuppressive therapy may, in fact, have intraocular lymphoma, which can masquerade as uveitis.
 If this is suspected, prompt referral and a magnetic resonance imaging (MRI) of the brain +/- lumbar puncture should be considered.